Implementation and Dissemination, Certificate

 • Evaluate and Scale Interventions: Relate research to implementation and scale-up processes, critically assessing studies and highlighting social determinants and stakeholder engagement.

-• Utilize Interdisciplinary Approaches: Describe the role of interdisciplinary teamwork in global implementation science and apply epidemiology and program evaluation designs.
+• Utilize Interdisciplinary Approaches: Describe the role of interdisciplinary teamwork in global implementation science, applying epidemiology and program evaluation designs while incorporating emerging trends such as artificial intelligence, digital health tools, and applied data analytics to strengthen evidence and accelerate impact.

 • Stakeholder Engagement: Identify and integrate stakeholders in planning and communicating research, ensuring sustainable and context-specific outcomes.